reeawnc/cloudflare/demos/mcp-slack-oauth/README.md

 Acts as OAuth Server to your MCP clients
 Acts as OAuth Client to your real OAuth server (in this case, Slack)

-## Features

-- Access to Slack channels
-- Ability to read and post messages
-- Supports SSE (Server-Sent Events)
-- Supports OAuth 2.1 for communications between the MCP client & server

 ## Available Tools

 - `whoami`: Get information about your Slack user